robin-bakkenes-avanade/ModernDataEngineering/labs.md

 Now you're ready to write your transformation query.
 You'll need to pull the coordinates from the input data and write them to the output.
 You'll do that by using a `SELECT` statement.
 Find the query options online or by using the link in this module's summary.

 1. Use the search field to find your Stream Analytics job in the Azure portal.
-Its name is SimpleTransfomer.
+Its name is **Bootcamp**(Unless you named it different).
 2. Under Job topology, select Query.
 3. In the Query pane, add this query: